Snehal-11-dube/Insertion-Sort/README.md

 # Insertion-Sort
-Sorting Elements of an array( by taking input ) using insertion sort code
+Sorting Elements of an array in ascending order using insertion sort code Array input taken from user